owen2345/pub_sub_model_sync/README.md

     PubSubModelSync::MessagePublisher.batch_publish({ same_keys: :use_last_as_first|:use_last|:use_first_as_last|:keep*, same_data: :use_last_as_first*|:use_last|:use_first_as_last|:keep })
 - Add DB table to use as a shield to skip publishing similar notifications or publish partial notifications (similar idea when processing notif)
 - add callback: on_message_received(payload)

-- Publish by using a custom topic for Kafka and Rabbit
-- Add rspec to test only publish tocpis for Google, kafka and rabbit
-- Retry with "could not obtain a connection from the pool within 5.000 seconds"
-#### thinking- Add instance method "ps_perform_custom_sync(action, data, as_klass)"

 ## **Q&A**
 - I'm getting error "could not obtain a connection from the pool within 5.000 seconds"... what does this mean?